tum-esi/wot-sys/README.md

 ## Network Configuration

-WiFi SSID and password are stored at: /etc/wpa_supplicant/wpa_supplicant.conf
+* WiFi SSID and password are stored at: /etc/wpa_supplicant/wpa_supplicant.conf
+* You can also launch the desktop and change to another WiFi

 ## Requirements
 - python >= 3.5